b1ack0u7/Atomas_solver/README.md

 # Atomas_solver
-A code to win in the game of Atomas
+A code to win at the game Atomas